-EAMONN WALL: Your Rivers Have Trained You is a portrait of one of Ireland’s leading poets.
+EAMONN WALL: Your Rivers Have Trained You is a portrait of an of Irish poet, scholar, and teacher.
 Filmed in Eamonn’s native homeplace, Enniscorthy, Co.
 Wexford, Ireland, the poet walks us through several chapters of his life, interweaving them with extracts from poems and essays that characteristically have come to reveal so much about his family, travels and influences.

 *** Order a DVD copy online ***